DanielWang2029/Comp_Sci-496-Final-Report/README.md

   <img width="480" height="270" src="images\Slide12.JPG">
 </p>

 From the plots above, we could see that isotropic PCA successfully seperates/clusters the classes, even for the first two examples where blue and red dot are intuitively close, and turns every mixture into almost what the authors would call “parallel pancakes”, separable along the intermean direction.
-Most of the credit goes to isotropy, i.e. the first step of isotropic PCA.
+According to the authors, most of the credit goes to isotropy, i.e. the first step of isotropic PCA.

 ### 3.2 Comparison